Hyperlexia

 • Unusual development of receptive and expressive language

 If you are unfamiliar with hyperlexia, it may seem like a dream to have a child who can learn to read so easily.
-But there are obstacles that come from asynchronized learning.
+However, some obstacles come from asynchronized learning.
 Some of the issues that affect/have affected my son include:

 • An obsession with numbers and letters that interferes with other forms of play